marklysze/Magic-Pocket-Control-ESP32/README.md

     - ISO: Change ISO
 - Read and write the many settings of the camera (Record Start & Stop, ISO, Shutter Speed / Angle, White Balance, Tint, Codec, Resolution, FPS, Off-speed Recording, Media available and time remaining, Slate, Project Name, Lens Data)

+# Some visuals
+[I'm working on them! :running: :camera: ]

 # What can you do?
 I hope you find the functionality useful and it would be great if you could contribute your improvements, suggestions, or general feedback to the project!